 The heat becomes concerning after a while too.
 With the way our climate is changing, I can’t remember the last summer with so many consecutive days of humidity and dryness.
 I get a weird sense of fear when I head outside at 6am and the temperature is already so high and the air is so thick.
 We’re lucky to have clear skies here though.
-The news of wildfires all over the world puts me into that weird place of sunken spirit, slight despair, and not knowing what to do other than throw my money at some organization and enact tiny changes in our household.
-It feels like the fires are bigger and more powerful every year.
+The news of wildfires all over the world puts me into that weird place of sunken spirit, slight despair, and not knowing what to do other than throw some money at an organization and enact tiny changes in our household.
+They seem bigger and more powerful every year.

-So yeah, this summer’s been a bit of a haze.
-After next week we get a bit of a break though.
+It’s all been a bit of a haze!
+After next week we get a bit of a break.
 I do feel like I need to say this: I’m not complaining at all.
-It’s a gift to have a full life with a sense of purpose in one’s work (when I’ve been getting around to it anyway hehe).
+It’s a gift to have a full life with a sense of purpose in one’s work.
 Happy that I get to pop in here and on the ‘gram to just say hello.

 Oh, and of course I also get to offer you this simple and GREAT dinner recipe!
 This pasta is a 10 ingredient wonder that takes advantage of all those tomatoes and basil that are everywhere right now.
 You make a simple and tangy basil tahini “cream” of sorts and fold that into pasta with meaty mushrooms and jammy/umami-loaded burst tomatoes.
 It’s flavourful, wholesome, simple, streamlined, and SO seasonal.
 All the things we love over here, right?
 Hope that you enjoy it and that your summer is winding down beautifully :)

 BASIL TAHINI PASTA WITH BURST TOMATOES & MUSHROOMS